Patryk27/lxd-snapper/README.md

     keep-last: 2
 ```

-This configuration, too, defines two policies:
+This configuration defines two policies:

-- the first one applies to all of the instances inside the `client-a` and `client-b` projects (and tells lxd-snapper to
+- the first one applies to all of the instances inside the `client-a` and
-  keep the latest thirty two snapshots per instance),
+`client-b` projects, and it tells lxd-snapper to keep the latest 32 snapshots
+per instance there,
-- the second one applies to all of the instances inside the `client-c` project.
+- the second one applies to all of the instances inside the `client-c` project,
+and it tells lxd-snapper to keep the latest 2 snapshots there.

 _(there's also `excluded-projects`, which works symmetrically.)_